Prosecutor to discuss doctor accused of ordering fatal doses

 More than two dozen wrongful death lawsuits have been filed against the doctor and the hospital system.

-Mount Carmel has publicly apologized and already settled some of the civil cases for hundreds of thousands of dollars.
+Mount Carmel has publicly apologized and already settled some of the lawsuits for hundreds of thousands of dollars.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.